The Anarchy: Preparations for war (1139)

-Warfare
+Prelude

 Technology and tactics

 Anglo-Norman warfare during the civil war was characterised by attritional military campaigns, in which commanders tried to raid enemy lands and seize castles in order to allow them to take control of their adversaries' territory, ultimately winning slow, strategic victories.
-Occasionally pitched battles were fought between armies but these were considered highly risky endeavours and were usually avoided by prudent commanders.
+Occasionally, pitched battles were fought between armies, but these were considered highly risky endeavours and were usually avoided by prudent commanders.
 Despite the use of feudal levies, Norman warfare traditionally depended on rulers raising and spending large sums of cash.
 The cost of warfare had risen considerably in the first part of the 12th century, and adequate supplies of ready cash were increasingly proving important in the success of campaigns.

 Stephen and Matilda's households centred on small bodies of knights called the familia regis; this inner circle formed the basis for a headquarters in any military campaign.
-The armies of the period were still similar to those of the previous century, comprising bodies of mounted, armoured knights, supported by infantry.
+The armies of the period were similar to those of the previous century, comprising bodies of mounted, armoured knights, supported by infantry.
 Many of these men would have worn long mail hauberks, with helmets, greaves and arm protection.
-Swords were common, along with lances for cavalry; crossbowmen had become more numerous, and longbows were occasionally used in battle alongside the older shortbow.
+Swords were common, along with lances for cavalry; crossbowmen had become more numerous, and longbows were occasionally used in battle alongside the older short bow.
 These forces were either feudal levies, drawn up by local nobles for a limited period of service during a campaign or, increasingly, mercenaries, who were expensive but more flexible in the duration of their service and often more skilled.

 The Normans had first developed castles in the 10th and 11th centuries, and their occupation of England after 1066 had made extensive use of them.
 Most castles took the form of earthwork and timber motte-and-bailey or ringwork constructs; easily built with local labour and resources, these were resilient and easy to defend.
 The Anglo-Norman elite became adept at strategically placing these castles along rivers and valleys to control populations, trade and regions.
 In the decades before the civil war, some newer, stone-built keeps had begun to be introduced.
 Unlike the more traditional designs, these required expensive skilled labourers and could only be built slowly over many seasons.
 Although these square keeps later proved to have vulnerabilities, the ballistae and mangonels used in the 1140s were significantly less powerful than the later trebuchet designs, giving defenders a substantial advantage over attackers.
 As a result, slow sieges to starve defenders out, or mining operations to undermine walls, tended to be preferred by commanders over direct assaults.